Guide to key Libyan militias

-Two years after the ousting of Muammar Gaddafi, Libya continues to suffer from a chronic absence of security and law and order, with almost daily assassinations, bombings and kidnappings, in addition to a plethora of common crimes.
+Libya continues to suffer from a chronic absence of security, with almost daily assassinations, bombings and kidnappings.

-At the root of the crisis is the existence of a multitude of armed groups that emerged from the aftermath of the Libyan civil war which ended Gaddafi's 42-year rule in 2011.
+A multitude of armed groups emerged in the aftermath of the Libyan civil war which ended Gaddafi's 42-year rule in 2011.
 Since then, many of these groups have melted away as their members re-entered civilian life, but some still survive in the form of official and non-official military units.

 STATE-AFFILIATED BODIESLibyan army

 The Libyan army is slowly beginning to emerge as a viable, if not yet effective force.
 The army has been training new recruits and, after Misrata's militias withdrew from Tripoli in November 2013, has been deployed to provide regular security on the streets for the first time.

 However, it lacks experienced soldiers.
 Many of those who served in the army under Gaddafi and survived the war have chosen not to return to work.Libya Revolutionaries Operations Room

 The Libya Revolutionaries Operations Room (LROR) used to be officially tasked with protecting the capital.
 However, it was stripped of this power by parliament after its members kidnapped then Prime Minister Ali Zeidan in October 2013.
 A branch of the LROR was set up in Benghazi to deal with deteriorating security.National Security Directorate